Skip to main content

 Sum up all the values instead of analyzing them individually

-Define if the observations you have identified with grouping, filtering and sorting are considered as one sum or as individual items to analyze.
+Define if the observations you identified with grouping, filtering and sorting are summed up or considered as individual items to analyze.

 • When disabled (default), all observations you have found with grouping and filtering are analyzed separately - if any of the observations result in a breach, your entire limit is breached.
 For example, you don't want to sum up values for "Any of the top 5 investments should not exceed 10%".